 NTP servers (host or group-address range) (max 15) The NTP server represents the remote clock with which your firewall will be synchronized.
 You can Add or Delete servers by clicking on the relevant buttons.
 When you click on Add , a new line will be added to the list of NTP servers.
-You may select an object from the drop-down list or create one by clicking on e.
+You may select an object from the drop-down list or create one by clicking on e .
 It will then be possible to create a host, an IP address range or a group.
 Click on Apply after you have entered the data for the new object.
+ONTE NTP requests go through the default interface of the firewall.
+The interface used can be customized by adding the NTP server through the CLI / Serverd command "CONFIG NTP SERVER ADD".
+For more information on the syntax of this command, refer to the CLI Serverd Commands Reference Guide.
 Password (ASCII) Even though this is optional, you can enter a password for your NTP server which you can use for authentication.